Sonic the Hedgehog 3

-Alternatively, you can use the Game Genie code AA6T-AAXC to access the level select.
+Alternatively, use Game Genie code AA6T-AAXC to access the level select.

-The level select menu shows us what the level order could have been if Sonic 3 was not split into two games.
-The Sonic 3 zones are in their normal places, but Flying Battery from Sonic & Knuckles is listed between Carnival Night and Ice Cap.
-Following Launch Base are Mushroom Hill (which was apparently Mushroom Valley) and Sandopolis, but neither of those can be selected.
+The level select menu shows what the level order was at one point.
+The Sonic 3 Zones are in their normal order, but Flying Battery from Sonic & Knuckles is listed between Carnival Night and Ice Cap.
+Following Launch Base are Mushroom Valley (an early name for Mushroom Hill) and Sandopolis, but neither of those can be selected.

-According to commentary from the Sonic Jam strategy guide, Ice Cap was meant to follow Flying Battery as Sonic was supposed to break down the zone's door and use it as a snowboard.
+According to commentary from the Sonic Jam strategy guide, Ice Cap was meant to follow Flying Battery as Sonic was supposed to break down the door at the end of the latter Zone and use it as a snowboard.
 It also mentions that Flying Battery was meant as the eighth zone, with Ice Cap being the ninth.
 There's also a variety of unused songs, all from Sonic & Knuckles, in the sound test.